builtbybianca/ai-resume-screener/README.md

 ## Scope

-This tool scores **fit** — how well a candidate matches the role.
+This tool scores fit: how well a candidate matches the role.
 It does not verify the truthfulness of a resume's claims, and it does not screen identity documents.
 Those are deliberately kept as separate tools.

 ## Status